 The last instruction Jesus gave to his disciples before he ascended to heaven was, “Go and make disciples of all nations, baptising them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely, I am with you always, to the very end of the age.”
 (Matthew 28 verses 19 – 20).
 Introducing others to Jesus is intentionally choosing to obey Jesus’ instruction.
 The gift of the Holy Spirit is the means by which Jesus is with us and helps us in our daily lives TODAY.

 In Mark 12 verse 31 Jesus quoted part of Leviticus 19 verse 18, “The second [commandment] is this: “Love your neighbour as yourself.
 There is no commandment greater than these [two].”
-If we love others as ourselves, then we will want to share the most important person in our lives – which is Jesus.
+If we love others as ourselves, then we will want to share the most important person in our lives – who is Jesus.
 The greatest gift anyone can ever receive is salvation, a new life with Jesus now and forever.

 Jesus promises us that all who turn to him in faith will be saved.